Colorado-Data-Analytics-Challenge/wsp-platooning-scenarios/README.md

 Adopting these technologies is not without it's risks and we sought to lay the groundwork for discovering where, and under what situations, platooning can be utilized.
 We propose building a platooning index that communicates to the public, trucking companies, and city/state/federal governments acceptable platooning corridors based on current conditions.
 We are very early in our research and will simply describe the factors that we currently understand affect platooning and provide a basic visualization.

+## Factors
+- **Infrastructure type & conditions**
+Certain infrastructure (bridges) may not be capable of allowing trucks to operate closely without severe damage and thus, may need to extend their following distances.
+Some bridges may have steel structures supporting them and dedicated short-range communications (DSRC) between vehicles could fail.
+Mapping these infrastructure would be critical to advance platooning safely.
+- **Steep grades**
+Trucking in the mountains is always a challenge and rising pitches may force longer following distances for safe operation.
+Couple grade with load and the problem becomes even more tricky.
+- **Weather conditions**
+Heavy-duty vehicles are acutely affected by high-wind conditions, communicating these conditions to an operating platoon would be necessary.

+## Data sources
+- ****

 ### Usage
 ```